Tony Anthony (evangelist): Subsequent events

 On 16 July 2013, the Avanti Ministries board made public their decision to close down the organisation.
 Authentic Media, Anthony's publisher, also announced that they were withdrawing his materials from sale.

 In a statement published on his personal website, Anthony accepted that there were some errors in Taming the Tiger relating to his childhood, and claimed he was unaware of these details when the book was written.
 Anthony maintained that the substance of the book is true, but did not respond to the more significant allegations.
 The statement was reported by the Christian Today website.

-On 30 August 2013, John Langlois OBE, the chair of the inquiry panel, released a strongly-worded letter expressing his concerns at the lack of transparency shown by Avanti Ministries.
-He said that a statement from Avanti Ministries was "a deliberate deception" and explicitly accused Anthony of making false claims:
+On 30 August 2013, John Langlois OBE, the chair of the inquiry panel, released a letter expressing his concerns at the lack of transparency shown by Avanti Ministries.
+He said that a statement from Avanti Ministries was a deliberate deception and explicitly said Anthony had made false claims: